Counseling Degrees and Programs in Oklahoma

 Northeastern State University

 Northeastern State University is home to a Master of Science (MS) in Counseling with three CACREP-accredited tracks: Addiction Counseling; Clinical Mental Health Counseling; and School Counseling.
 The degree includes a 42-credit counseling core and 18 additional credits in the area of specialization for a total of 60 credits.
 Students can also choose to complete a research thesis to meet the degree requirements.
 Each degree takes approximately two and a half years of full-time study to complete or can be taken on a part-time basis.
-The MS in Addiction Counseling meets state coursework requirements for the Licensed Alcohol and Drug Counselor (LADC) credential; the MS in Clinical Mental Health Counseling fulfills state requirements for the Licensed Professional Counselor (LPC) credential; and the MS in School Counseling enables students to become school counselors and work with students from K-12.
+The MS in Addiction Counseling meets state coursework requirements for the Licensed Alcohol and Drug Counselor (LADC) credential; the MS in Clinical Mental Health Counseling fulfills state requirements for the Licensed Professional Counselor (LPC) credential; and the MS in School Counseling enables students to become school counselors and work with students from K-12 as well as meet the educational requirements to become an LPC in Oklahoma.

 Northwestern Oklahoma State University

 Northwestern Oklahoma State University (NWOSU) offers graduate degrees and certificates in counseling.
 The 34-credit Master of Education (M.Ed.) in School Counseling is open to applicants who already have a teaching certificate.
-Individuals who already have a master’s degree as well as a teaching certificate can apply to the 24-credit School Counseling Certificate.
+Individuals who already have a master’s degree and are certified teachers can apply for the 24-credit School Counseling Certificate.
 Both programs meet state requirements to become a school counselor.
-A Master of Counseling Psychology (MCP) is also offered with licensure tracks for the Licensed Professional Counselor (LPC) or Licensed Alcohol and Drug Counselor (LADC) credentials.
+A Master of Counseling Psychology (MCP) is also offered with licensure tracks for the Licensed Professional Counselor (LPC), Licensed Alcohol and Drug Counselor (LADC) credentials, or a combination of both.
 The MCP core curriculum is comprised of 48 credits, including assessment and intervention strategies, research, and counseling theories.
 The LPC track requires an additional 12 credits, while the LADC track requires six additional credits.
+A Bachelor of Science (BS) in Psychology is also available with a 24-credit minor in Substance Abuse.

 Oklahoma State University

-At Oklahoma State University (OSU), students can complete a Master of Science (MS) in Counseling with CACREP-accredited specializations in Clinical Mental Health Counseling or School Counseling at the Stillwater or Tulsa campuses.
-The MS in Clinical Mental Health Counseling is comprised of 60 credits and fulfills Oklahoma’s educational requirements to become a Licensed Professional Counselor (LPC).
-The MS in School Counseling requires 57 credits and meets state coursework requirements to become a school counselor.
-Students in the School Counseling program will need to complete three additional credits to meet state requirements for LPC licensure.
+At Oklahoma State University (OSU), students can complete a Master of Science (MS) in Counseling with CACREP-accredited specializations in Mental Health Counseling or School Counseling at the Stillwater or Tulsa campuses.
+The MS in Mental Health Counseling is comprised of 60 credits for the non-thesis option or 66 credits for the thesis option, and fulfills Oklahoma educational requirements to become a Licensed Professional Counselor (LPC).
+The MS in School Counseling requires 60 to 66 credits (depending on whether the thesis option is chosen) and meets state coursework requirements to become a school counselor.
 The MS degree can be completed in a minimum of two years of full-time study, although part-time students have up to seven years to complete all degree requirements.
 New students are admitted in the fall term.
-OSU also offers an undergraduate, 15-credit Minor in Pre-Counseling that teaches students about mental health and counseling professions with a mandatory field experience component.
+OSU also offers an undergraduate, 15-credit Minor in Pre-Counseling, a Graduate Certificate in Substance Abuse Counseling, and an MS in Human Development and Family Science with a concentration in Marriage and Family Therapy.

 Online and Hybrid Programs